JHU-LCAP/DREX-model/README.md

 * _post_DREX_beliefdynamics.m_ outputs a measure of the shift in beliefs at each time.
 It can be used to measure how much the model re-weights the context hypotheses after observing each input.

+## Example usage

+See demo.m for simple demonstrations of model usage.

+Examples of predictive processing of real-world audio along different acoustic dimensions included in 'examples' subdirectory (see [[1]](#related-publications) for description).

 <!-- PUBLICATIONS -->
 ## Related publications